Jorawar Ram

-Jorawar Ram is an Indian politician and former Member of Parliament.
+Jorawar Ram (25 March 1943 – 4 May 2021) was an Indian politician.

 Early life

 Jorawar Ram born to Ram Gobind Ram at Palamu, Bihar in a Dusadh family.

-He did I.A from Ganesh Lal Agarwal College, Palamu, Bihar (now Jharkhand).
+He studied at Ganesh Lal Agarwal College, Palamu, Bihar (now Jharkhand).

 His elder son, Rakesh Paswan is central member of JMM and younger son, Rajesh Roshan is Palamu District Vice-President of RJD Youth.

 Political career

-He was District Secretary of Socialist Party - Bihar unit in 1967—77 and District President of Lok Dal - Bihar in 1980—88.
+He served as the District Secretary of Socialist Party - Bihar unit in 1967–1977 and District President of Lok Dal - Bihar in 1980–1988.

-He was Member of Bihar Legislative Assembly (now Jharkhand Vidhan Sabha Assembly) from Chhatarpur constituency and Minister in Bihar state govt.
+He was a Member of the Bihar Legislative Assembly (now Jharkhand Vidhan Sabha Assembly) from Chhatarpur constituency and also served as a Minister during his term in office.

 Ram was elected to the Lok Sabha, lower house of the Parliament of India from Palamu as a member of the Janata Dal.
 He also fought in 2019 Lok Sabha elections as an independent candidate but lost to Vishnu Dayal Ram.

-In 1990, she served as Member of Joint Committee on Offices of Profit and Consultative Committee for the Ministry of Energy.
+Ram died from COVID-19 in 2021 during the COVID-19 pandemic in India.